-Marie Janvier and Elsie Lemaigre from Chipewyan Prairie First Nation, Alberta, talk about the need for doctors to spend more time explaining cancer and its treatment, rather than giving out printed information.
-Rema Kootenay from Alexander First Nation, Alberta, talks about wanting doctors to listen to a patient’s concerns to better support them.
+Marie Janvier and Elsie Lemaigre from Chipewyan Prairie First Nation, Alberta, talk about the need for doctors to spend more time explaining cancer and its treatment.
+Rema Kootenay from Alexander First Nation, Alberta, talks about wanting doctors to listen to a patient’s concerns.

 Jerome Yellowdirt from Alexander First Nation, Alberta, talks about the lack of information and awareness about cancer that exists in the communities.
 He emphasizes the need for patients, families and the community to have correct information on cancer and treatment.

-Family doctors and oncologists talk about how important it is to play an active role in your care, having a healthy lifestyle and getting information when you need it.
+Family doctors and oncologists talk about how important it is to play an active role in your care, having a healthy lifestyle and, getting information when you need it.

-Current as of: February 8, 2018
+Current as of: July 12, 2023

-Author: CancerControl Alberta, Alberta Health Services
+Author: Cancer Care Alberta, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.